 - VOICEOVER.
 Grades 10-12.
 Focus: Development of advanced ear training, harmonic, rhythmic, contemporary vocal technique, and performing skills through advanced, popular a cappella music.
 This music is typically sung with beatboxing and choreography.
 Singers in VoiceOver also participate in Concordia as their primary ensemble.
 Co-directed by Mr. McCauley and Mrs. Roberts, Tuesdays from 8:15-9:30 pm, with choreography and sectional sessions from 6:00-7:00 pm in October, November, February, and March.
 Extra charge: There is a $35 additional participation fee, as well as an additional varying outfit cost, to sing in this ensemble.

-All changes will be noted on the Cantus Calendar: www.cantusyouthchoirs.com > Calendar
+All changes will be noted on the Cantus Calendar: cantusyouthchoirs.com/calendar

 All ensembles meet weekly on Tuesday nights.
 We rehearse at Tree City Church (3852 N. Eagle Road, Boise, ID 83713).
-Please see ABOUT for actual times and location.
+Please see here for actual times and location.

 Retreats, Dress rehearsals and Performances will be visible on the Cantus Calendar (see below.)